Mohamedgomaa128/DotsAndBoxes/README.md

 ## Note
 <p>if you want to remove all past testing data as those in top players menu or saved grids then you should delete Expert, beg folders before doing such</p>
 <p>the last edits in the project was just removing redundant files</p>

+## To remeber
+<h3>during this project i created an algorithm for the input validation and an algorithm for felxable manu and mixed between them in the UI and other parts</h3>